pjsoto/CycleGAN-Based-DA-for-CD/README.md

 ![Image](Example_Images.jpg)

+# Dataset
+The images used in this project can be found in the following links for the [Amazon Biome](https://drive.google.com/drive/folders/1V4UdYors3m3eXaAHXgzPc99esjQOc3mq?usp=sharing)

 # References

 [1] J. Y. Zhu, T. Park, P. Isola, and A. A. Efros, “Unpaired Image-to-Image Translation Using Cycle-Consistent Adversarial Networks,” Proc.
 IEEE Int.
 Conf.
 Comput.
 Vis., vol. 2017-Octob, pp. 2242–2251, 2017, doi: 10.1109/ICCV.2017.244.